imichaelmoore/adsb-rust-dataset/README.md

 1. Clone this repository.
 2. If not installed, [install Rust and Cargo](https://www.rust-lang.org/learn/get-started).
-3. Adjust constants in `main.rs` for your setup, especially tokens and DataSet endpoints.
-4. Run:
+3. Compile the project:

-   cargo run
+   cargo build --release

+This will create a self-contained binary `./target/release/adsb-rust-dataset`.

-Ensure `dump1090` is running and emitting SBS-1 messages on port `30003`.
+4. Ensure `dump1090` is running and emitting SBS-1 messages.
+By default with the `--net` argument, it will emit these messages on port `30003`.
+5. Run the utility via command-line arguments or environment variables:

+   - `--dump1090_host` or `DUMP1090_HOST`: Set the dump1090 host. e.g., `--dump1090_host=utilities.33901.cloud` or `DUMP1090_HOST=utilities.33901.cloud`
+   - `--dump1090_port` or `DUMP1090_PORT`: Set the dump1090 port. e.g., `--dump1090_host=30003` or `DUMP1090_HOST=30003`
+   - `--dataset_api_write_token` or `DATASET_API_WRITE_TOKEN`: Specify the API token used to write to DataSet

+You can also optionally configure the batch size of how many messages to transmit to DataSet in each batch using the `--batch_size` argument or the `BATCH_SIZE` environment variable.
+If unset, this defaults to 500.

+For example:
+./adsb-rust-dataset --dataset_api_write_token YOUR_TOKEN_HERE --dump1090_host utilities.33901.cloud --dump1090_port 30003 --batch_size 10

 ## Creating a binary